noahehall/theBookOfNoah/0current/languages/scala/scala.verbose.md

   - operations that modify the state of the program
   - operations that communicate with the outside world (printing to a file, reading from a poop, etc)
 - prefer logic that describe (declarative, functional, referentially transparent) vs do (imperative)
+  - imperative: using loops
+  - functional: using higher order fns
 - depend on interfaces > implementations
 - principle of abstraction: where similar fns are carried out by distinct pieces of code, it is generally beneficial to combine them into one by abstracting out the varying parts
   - reduces maintence: the implementation is centralized in one place